Commonly Asked Questions

 Who can practice aikido?

-Aikido is available to almost anyone who wants to learn it, including people who are short, tall, clumsy, not athletic, or inexperienced in martial arts.
+Aikido is available to almost anyone who wants to learn it, including people who are short, tall, clumsy, not particularly athletic, or completely new to martial arts.

 How often should I practice?